Thousands of WA workers remain trapped in unemployment overpayments

 As a result, ESD’s customer service staff fell from 964 in late 2021 to just 239 full-time positions now, of which only 200 are filled, agency officials say.

-Staffing reductions have also affected call-center performance, including long wait times, dropped calls and inexperienced call-center workers, according to claimants.
+Staffing reductions have also affected call center performance, including long wait times, dropped calls and inexperienced call center workers, according to claimants.

-“I couldn’t tell you how many times I did speak to [call-center staff] who were, like, ‘I’m sorry, this is my second day,’” said Eddie Veevaert, a Monroe resident who received benefits after losing his job as a wireless sales manager early in the pandemic, but has since been told to repay more than $50,000.
+“I couldn’t tell you how many times I did speak to [call center staff] who were, like, ‘I’m sorry, this is my second day,’” said Eddie Veevaert, a Monroe resident who received benefits after losing his job as a wireless sales manager early in the pandemic, but has since been told to repay more than $50,000.

 For the month of April, 41% of incoming calls were answered — the most since September — but 20% were abandoned, also the most since September, according to data provided by ESD.
 Average hold times were 34 minutes, down from 39 minutes in January.